Prepping for Events Conference Networking

 When it comes to conferences and networking events in general, there are some unspoken boundaries when it comes to socializing.
 Continuing education and gaining exposure for yourself and your business are important, but keep in mind that not every attendee has the same itinerary.

 Kylie Carlson of International Academy of Wedding & Event Planning says, “While you’re there, remember that people have paid to attend the conference and want to learn.
 Take note of their investment, and respect their schedule – especially that of a speaker!”

 Dennis agrees, advising that conversation should also come about organically.
 “Make introductions or greetings brief, and follow up after the conference to continue nurturing the connection.
 They will appreciate this approach over monopolizing their time at the conference far more than you can possibly imagine.”

-Attending conferences is a fantastic way to stay ahead of industry news and trends, and coming prepared is always a plus.
+Attending conferences and participating in events conference networking is a fantastic way to stay ahead of industry news and trends, and coming prepared is always a plus.
 You may even find yourself with a new business contact or a new client!